 Personal Capital (which is free to use) is a great way for us to systematize our financial overviews since it links all of our accounts together and provides a comprehensive picture of our net worth.

 If you’re not tracking your expenses in an organized manner, you might consider trying Personal Capital (note: these Personal Capital links are affiliate links).
+Here’s a more detailed explanation of how I use Personal Capital for my expense tracking.

 How To Read A Frugalwoods Expense Report